 - Soil cover prevents over-watering of plants

-The Earthbox system has several advantages over conventional gardening, and one of the most important is that because your soil is covered, it is impossible to over-water your plants - which is probably the single biggest reason most container gardeners fail.
-It doesn't matter if you have a rainy summer or a dry one, if you consistently fill up the Earthbox reservoir, your plants will get the right amount moisture.
+The Earthbox system has several advantages over conventional gardening, and one of the most important is that because your soil is covered, it is impossible to over-water your plants—which is probably the single biggest reason most container gardeners fail.
+It doesn't matter if you have a rainy summer or a dry one: if you consistently keep the Earthbox reservoir full, your plants will get the right amount of moisture.

-The Earthbox is incredibly simple to assemble – it takes about 15 minutes to put the whole thing together, and planting it is a piece of cake.
-You can get wheels for your Earthbox, which is a great idea if you want to move it around, because once these boxes are planted and filled with water, they weigh around 80 pounds.
+An Earthbox is incredibly simple to assemble—it takes about 15 minutes to put the kit together, and planting it exceptionally easy.
+Putting wheels for an Earthbox may be a good idea, because once planted and watered, it can weigh about 80 pounds.

-If you are growing tomatoes or other seeded vegetables, letting the soil get too dry can cause blossom end rot, which I have seen on some tomatoes growing in Earthboxes.
-If you do see blossom end rot, the Earthbox website suggests, to “mix 1/4 th cup of hydrated lime or pickling lime with one gallon of water and add it to the reservoir the next time you fill your Earthbox.
-Do this only once and pick off the affected tomatoes...
+One caution: stay on top of watering.
+When your vegetables are in full production, they can consume an amazing amount of water and will require daily watering.
+In ver hot cliimates, you may even need to water more than once each day.
+If you are growing tomatoes or other seeded vegetables, letting the soil get too dry can cause blossom end rot.
+If you do see blossom end rot, the Earthbox website suggests, to mix 1/4 cup of hydrated lime or pickling lime with one gallon of water and add it to the reservoir.
+Do this only once and pick off the affected tomatoes.

-The advantages of using Earthboxes are many.
-Huge vegetable production with very little work, and the ability to grow crops in areas that are dry and where the soil is bad or even non-existent.
-I have 10 now and am considering adding at least three more next year.
+The advantages of using Earthboxes are many: huge vegetable production with very little work, and the ability to grow crops in areas that are dry and where the soil is bad or even non-existent.